lucamul/RA-NOC2/README.md

 # RA-NOC2 Prototype

 This repository contains the prototype for the RA-NOC2 project.
-It is based on the repository from the SIGMOD 2014 paper titled [Scalable Atomic Visibility with RAMP Transactions](http://www.bailis.org/papers/ramp-sigmod2014.pdf) and includes enhancements to run experiments on ORA, LORA and the OPW version of RAMP-F and RAMP-S.
+It is based on the repository from the SIGMOD 2014 paper titled [Scalable Atomic Visibility with RAMP Transactions](http://www.bailis.org/papers/ramp-sigmod2014.pdf) and includes enhancements to run experiments on ORA, LORA and the OPW version of RAMP-F and RAMP-S. Most of the logic for the algorithms is located in the respective ServiceHandler files.
+For RA-NOC2 the logic is found in ReadAtomicOraBasedServiceHandler.java.
+Some more logic is found in the MemoryStorageEngine.java class which handles a lot of the server-side logic.

 ## Setting up the CloudLab Cluster